FAQ:

 What is the difference between GMX & esGMX?

-esGMX tokens are escrowed GMX; locked GMX tokens that are subject to vesting rules.
+• esGMX tokens are escrowed GMX; locked GMX tokens that are subject to vesting rules.
 Your esGMX can either be staked, to earn rewards just like normal GMX tokens do, or vested in your GMX or GLP Vault.
 They can not be sold.
 While vesting, esGMX tokens earn no rewards and linearly unlock to become GMX over the course of 365 days.

 How do I vest my esGMX?

-When you initiate vesting via your GMX or GLP Vault, the proportional amount of GMX or GLP tokens you used to earn your esGMX rewards is reserved.
+• When you initiate vesting via your GMX or GLP Vault, the proportional amount of GMX or GLP tokens you used to earn your esGMX rewards is reserved.

-Staked GMX, esGMX, GLP and Multiplier Points can all be reserved this way, in your Vaults, to vest your esGMX.
+• Staked GMX, esGMX, GLP and Multiplier Points can all be reserved this way, in your Vaults, to vest your esGMX.
 While reserved for vesting, these tokens will continue to earn rewards, but the vesting esGMX themselves do not.

-You can click on ‘deposit’ at the bottom of the app.gmx.io/#/earn page, at the GMX/GLP vesting vaults, to see the number of tokens needed.
+• You can click on ‘deposit’ at the bottom of the app.gmx.io/#/earn page, at the GMX/GLP vesting vaults, to see the number of tokens needed.

 What is the GMX max supply?

-The max supply of GMX is 13,250,000.
+• The max supply of GMX is 13,250,000.
 Minting beyond the max supply of 13.25 Million is subject to strict conditions and a DAO vote, plus controlled by a 28-day timelock.

 Which VC’s are invested in the GMX protocol?

-Unlike many projects of a similar scale and traction, GMX has had no private fundraising rounds with institutions such as venture capital firms or crypto hedge funds.
+• Unlike many projects of a similar scale and traction, GMX has had no private fundraising rounds with institutions such as venture capital firms or crypto hedge funds.

 What does the unlock calendar look like?

-There are no “unlocks” of the base GMX token
+• There are no “unlocks” of the base GMX token

-However, there were emissions of esGMX, escrowed GMX tokens, to GMX stakers until March 2023.
+• However, there were emissions of esGMX, escrowed GMX tokens, to GMX stakers until March 2023.
 These esGMX emissions are subject to vesting rules.
-For details, see this Governance discussion.
+For details, see this Governance discussion

-You can also see the current total supply of esGMX on https://app.gmx.io/#/earn on both Arbitrum and Avalanche (note that they are separate)
+• You can also see the current total supply of esGMX on https://app.gmx.io/#/earn on both Arbitrum and Avalanche (note that they are separate)

 What is the planned, long-term emissions schedule?

-esGMX emissions are tapering off.
-The main use of esGMX emissions is to incentivize the decentralization and usage of the protocol.
-As GMX adoption increases, esGMX emissions to stakers and liquidity providers are decreased.
-This process of reducing token inflation is currently underway.
-The goal is for the protocol to reach a state where esGMX incentives are no longer necessary.
+• esGMX emissions have ended.
+The main use of esGMX emissions was to incentivize the decentralization and usage of the protocol.
+As GMX adoption increased, esGMX emissions to stakers and liquidity providers decreased.

 Does GMX have sufficient runway?
 What about long-term financial sustainability?